-The results of the no choice were very convincing.
+The results of the "no choice" were very convincing.
 There was no attack on any of the coated wood and all of the termites had starved to death at the end of the four week test.
 No detectable weight loss occurred for the coated samples in comparison to the 12-27% weight losses for the uncoated wood.
-This heavy attack was coupled with only slight termite mortality for the uncoated controls.
+There was heavy attack and only slight termite mortality at the test end for the uncoated controls.
 In this severe test, the barrier coating clearly showed its termite resistance capabilities.

-For the "choice" part of this test, both uncoated and coated southern pine wafers are in the containers and the termites can choose a food source.
+For the "two-choice" part of this test, both uncoated and coated southern pine wafers are in the containers and the termites can choose a food source.
 Again, there was no attack on any of the coated wafers while the uncoated ones had mostly heavy attack with some moderate attack.
 This test shows that the barrier system is repellant to termites and they will seek another food source if one is available.